Vinyl vs LP SmartSide: the honest siding comparison for Twin Cities homes

 Reviewed by Joe Dvorak, owner

 We install both vinyl and LP SmartSide on Twin Cities homes.
-Modex is an LP SmartSide Certified Contractor and has been installing siding across the metro for decades.
+Modex is an LP SmartSide Preferred Contractor and has been installing siding across the metro for decades.
 We default toward LP for most homes because of how our climate and hail seasons treat the two materials — but we don't refuse a vinyl quote when it's the right call.
 Related reading: our siding installation hub and Minnesota siding cost guide.
 Updated May 2026.